pagkly/Zed/Investopedia3/Yield To Call.md

 2. The bond is purchased at the current market price
 3. The bond is held until the call date

-The yield to call is widely deemed to be a more accurate estimate of expected return on a bond than the [yield to maturity](https://www.investopedia.com/terms/y/yieldtomaturity.asp).
+The yield to call is widely deemed to be a more accurate estimate of expected return on a bond than the [[yield to maturity]](https://www.investopedia.com/terms/y/yieldtomaturity.asp).

 ## Calculating Yield-To-Call